Yves33/WxGPX2/README.md

 - When you move the mouse, an indicator (blue arrowhead by default) will indicate the current point (trace point closest to mouse pointer).
 The position of the cursor is updated in time panel (see below).

 - You can customize the information displayed on map by double clicking on the map.
 A dialog will appear with several options:
-  - Key for latitude: 'lat', unless you are not deealing with track1 layer 1
+  - Key for latitude: 'lat', unless you are not dealing with track1 layer 1
-  - Key for longitude: 'lon', unless you are not deealing with track1 layer 1
+  - Key for longitude: 'lon', unless you are not dealing with track1 layer 1
   - Key for color: key to use for false colors track representation.
 False colors vary from blue (for minimum) to red (for maximum).
 If you do not want false colors, you may enter the hexadecimal representation of the colour ("#RRGGBB"), or None.
   - Line width: width of line used to display gps track and current indicator.
 Default is 2.
   - Key for vector angle: key to use (degrees) for vector angular data. (usually apparent wind absolute direction)